Top 10 Spanish Concepts You Won’t Find in English

 Thanks for bringing me to the airport.
 Love you!

 Al que madruga, Dios lo ayuda.
-It’s a phrase my grandma tells me every time I sleep in on family trips.
-That’s the Spanish version of ‘the early bird gets the worm,’ whose literal translation is ‘the one who wakes up early, God will help.’
-In this case, ‘waking up early’ is summarized by the word madrugar, which implies getting up before the sun does.
+This is the Spanish version of “the early bird gets the worm.”
+The literal translation is “the one who wakes up early, God will help.”
+The word madrugar, implies getting up before the sun does.
 La madrugada starts at 1:00 am and ends at 5:00 am, but lazy people will say they have to madrugar at 8:00 am!

 Mañana tenemos que madrugar para escalar temprano el volcán.